-Music & Arts boasts the largest repair network in the United States but at the heart of it is a team of certified experts who believe in their mission of giving your instrument the finest care possible.
-Director of Repair & Refurbishment Services Pat Wiegand talks shop with Marketing Director Renier Fee about personalizing repairs, building expertise, and fixing common instrument problems.
+Music & Arts boasts the largest repair network in the United States, but at the heart of it all is a team of certified experts who believe in their mission of giving your instrument the finest care possible.
+In this article, Director of Repair & Refurbishment Services, Pat Wiegand, talks shop about personalizing repairs, building expertise, and fixing common instrument problems.

 You oversee 40 Repair Shops which service over 600 locations across the country.
 That requires a lot of organizational and logistical magic!
 How do you keep the repair business “personal”?

 It can be very easy to get lost in the magnitude of the number of locations and shops that service over 140,000+ customers instruments and 200,000+ rental instruments annually.
 The real answer is we do them one instrument at a time.